 Ryszard Szydło

 This has always been the biggest day for those who fought at Monte Casino and their families.
-It represents a difficult victory for the II Polish Corps during their battles in Italy for the number of men lost but also that it gave the men a short lived hope of the war progressing quickly to free Poland from its occupiers.
-Whether amongst ex-soldiers, scouts or in Polish parishes, for us Poles outside of Poland, this has for 75 years been a momentous day of remembrance.
-Unfortunately the truth about the battle was hidden from Poles during the PRL so it was General Anders and the Polish Government in Exile who organised the building of the cemetery and the ceremonies, a role only taken over by the Polish Government in Poland after 1999.
-I have been three times to Monte Cassino, for the 60th and 70th anniversaries and am due to be there for the 75th.
-For more on the battle read my blog posts : They really did believe and Monte Cassino: What happened next for the Poles
+It represents a difficult victory for the II Polish Corps during their battles in Italy, for the number of men lost.
+Also that it gave the men a short lived hope of the war progressing quickly to free Poland from its occupiers.
+Whether amongst ex-soldiers, scouts or in Polish parishes, for us Poles outside of Poland, this has for 80 years been a momentous day of remembrance.
+Unfortunately the truth about the battle was hidden from Poles during the People’s Republic of Poland so it was General Anders and the Polish Government in Exile who organised the building of the cemetery and the ceremonies, a role only taken over by the Government in Poland after 1999.
+I have been four times to Monte Cassino, including the 60th, 70th and 75th anniversaries.
+For more on the battle read: They really did believe and Monte Cassino: What happened next for the Poles

 May – Zielone Świątki (moveable feast)